 Ideas are not the problem—most organizations have more ideas than they know what to do with.
 The problem is usually figuring out how to capture, prioritize, and execute on those ideas.
-This inability to establish a repeatable process for execution prevents organizations from turning ideas into tangible business results.
+This inability to establish a repeatable process for execution prevents large corporations and organizations from turning ideas into tangible business results.

 In this guide we’ll take a deep dive into how to create a successful innovation program including: why innovation is important, strategy development, importance of company culture, and how to leverage the expertise within your organization to shape the future of your industry.